How to See Rowcounts and Execution Time for In-Flight Queries in SQL Server

 I clicked the “cancel executing query” button for the queries on rows 2 and 3 of this result set.
 The query on row 1 was run twice with the execution time-out setting in SSMS set to 5 seconds when I had the table locked in another session.

 As I mentioned, you probably don’t want to capture all queries in Query Store in a production database.
 When timeouts strike, there’s no guarantee that Query Store has a record of the query.
-(This is true for all monitoring systems, really– there’s a performance tradeoff in observing things incredibly closely!)
+(This is true for all monitoring systems, really: there’s a performance tradeoff in observing things incredibly closely!)

 However, if you have Query Store enabled, I definitely think it’s worth checking it for information regarding timeouts, as it’s a pretty quick and painless process to do so.
-If it doesn’t have the timeout data you’re looking for, you can always start up a trace and look for those Attention
+If it doesn’t have the timeout data you’re looking for, you can always start up a trace and look for those Attention events as usual.

 However, Query Store does replace a lot of the performance tuning aspects of monitoring systems.
 It certainly can allow you to go cheaper on a monitoring solution and primarily look for availability monitoring, while doing most of your tuning and troubleshooting with Query Store.